Cardinal-Fang-78/thn-cli/README.md

 All authoritative behavior is owned by underlying engines and contracts.
 The CLI surfaces those results verbatim or diagnostically, without mutation.

+## JSON Output Semantics

+JSON output modes (`--json`) are intended for machine consumption and contract-based integration.

+JSON outputs MAY include a top-level `scope` field declaring interpretation intent.

+No JSON output implies enforcement, validation, or authority beyond what is explicitly documented by the originating engine or contract.

 ## Documentation and Contracts

 Authoritative documentation for this repository lives under `docs/`, including: